carmenbianca/protokolo/README.md

 Protokolo is a change log generator.

-Protokolo allows you to maintain your change log entries in separate files, and then finally aggregate them into a new section in CHANGELOG just before release.
+Protokolo allows you to maintain your change log fragments in separate files, and then finally aggregate them into a new section in CHANGELOG just before release.

 ## Table of contents